jmarca/parse_ird_summaries/README.md

 # daylight savings time hell

 Lordy I hate DST calculations.
-Apparently moment is broken with converting local dates to UTC, because it is giving different answers on my laptop and my server.
-So there is a bug right now that I have to make moment believe that the data is floating timezone, like perl
+Apparently the WIM data is collected without regard to the current DST dates.
+It *might* be that the data are using some old, hard-coded DST regime, but most likely it is skipping the official DST and is manually reset.

+Regardless, I have to parse as if there is not time zone, in order to maintain consistency.
+The hours in the data are believed to be ground truth, after adjusting for local time.
+So I parse using moment.tz with the default time zone set to UTC, and then pump into a table in postgresql that is timestamp without time zone.